wp-plugins/wp-mobile-edition/readme.txt

 == Upgrade Notice ==

-= 1.8 =
+= 2.0 =
-IMPORTANT: After upgrade, Deactivate and Activate the plugin to update the files of mobile theme (mTheme).
+IMPORTANT: After upgrade, Deactivate and Activate the plugin to update the files of mobile theme.